ItsHiatus/Kick-Ban-Handler/README.md

 		Note: 'id' must be a UserId
 		      'moderator' must be a string or Player object 'reason' will default to "No reason given" when nil

+	Resolver.GetLogs(user : number|Player, category : string?)
+		Note: 'user' must be a UserId or Player object 'category' lets you choose which category of logs you want to see ("Notes" | "Bans" | "Kicks") leaving 'category' as nil will return logs all categories

 Notes: